Non-Convention Adoption and Visa ProcessLast Updated: August 11, 2014

-- Adopt or obtain legal custody of the child in his or her country of residence before filing the immigrant visa petition (Form I-600) with USCIS.
+In most instances, you will need to adopt or obtain legal custody of the child in his or her country of residence before filing the immigrant visa petition (Form I-600) with USCIS.
+Review the basic steps to the non-Convention visa process below.

 - Child's original birth certificate or, if unavailable, a written explanation together with secondary evidence of identity and age (e.g. a re-issued birth certificate listing the adoptive parents);